gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Emitting separate problems for each issue found in a TOML catalog file

-When a TOML catalog files are used with invalid TOML syntax every distinct problem is emitted separately via the Problems API.
+When TOML catalog files with invalid TOML syntax are used, each distinct problem is reported separately using the Problems API.
 This used to be a combined problem for all issues found in the file.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^